 “How are you involved in all of this mess?” he asked.
 The man looked down, nervous.

 “I’m Anna’s cousin,” he mumbled.
 The Shinigami all listened on in shock.
 This man was Anna’s cousin?
-They suspected that Daisuke was killed by his family all those years ago.
-But they hadn’t thought of children joining the kills.
-They all had to learn more.
+They suspected that Daisuke was killed by his family all those years ago, but they hadn’t thought of children joining the kills.

 “What’s your name?”
 Tatsumi asked.

 “My car broke down a few miles down the road.
-I just needed a place to stay for the night!” he justified.
-“Look, I left my dad’s family years ago.
-I went to my mom’s maiden name, Ueda, and went to live with my grandparents.
-I was there the night they killed Uncle Daisuke.
-But I only tricked Anna into letting us in.
+I just needed a place to stay for the night!” he justified, “Look, I left my dad’s family years ago.
+I changed surname to my mom’s maiden name, Ueda, and went to live with my grandparents.
+I was there the night they killed Uncle Daisuke, but I only tricked Anna into letting us in.
 I didn’t participate in the killing.
 I only watched, I swear.
-I’m not lying!
-I’m telling the truth!”
-The Shinigami sat in silence.
+I’m not lying!”
+The Shinigami sat silence.
 He could be telling the truth…

 “Why did they kill your uncle?”
 Hisoka asked.
 Kaoru shrugged as he shook his head.

-“No idea,” he replied.
-“Dad never told me why.”
+“No idea,” he replied, “Dad never told me why.”
 He shook his head at his answer.
-“He just dragged me out of bed and said that we had to do this for grandma,” the man went on.
-“That’s all ever cared about!
+“He just dragged me out of bed and said that we had to do this for grandma,” the man went on, “That’s all ever cared about!
 He spent most of my childhood trying to make grandma happy and love him.
-Dad never cared about me!
-Not once!
+Dad never cared about me!”
 Kaoru finished his tea bitterly.
-The whole room went silent.
 That certainly drew up a clear picture of what they were all up against.

 “Cousin, I’m so sorry!”
 Kaoru pleaded to her.
 His cousin looked him up and down.
 Anna took a couple of steps closer to Kaoru.
 Tsuzuki prepared to break up a confrontation.
-Instead, Anna spat on her cousin bitterly and walked off.
-That was all that she had left in her.
+Instead, Anna spat on her cousin and walked off.
 Tsuzuki and the boys breathed out in slight relief.
 At least, tonight they had a new lead after many years of searching for a way to bring down the Eda-Kimoto clan for good.